team0se7en/CTF-Writeups/csictf2020/web/ccc/README.md

 <img src="src/login_page.png" alt="login page" style="zoom:25%;" />

-so first we checked if the forget password or the sign up but found they are fake so we tried login with dummy creds like `admin:admin` and we got redirected to the main page and saw a new cookie was added .
+so first we checked if the forget password or the sign up but found they are fake so we tried login with dummy creds like `admin:admin` and we got redirected to the main page .

 ### deep look into login